Find Affordable College Courses

 Hartford, CT

 With a ranking of #9, Trinity College did quite well on this year’s most popular schools for sociology students working on their bachelor’s degree.
-Located in the midsize city of Hartford, Trinity Bantams is a private not-for-profit school with a small student population.
+Located in the midsize city of Hartford, Trinity Bantams is a private not-for-profit college with a small student population.

 About 86% of the students majoring in sociology at the school are women while 14% are male.